 Location Savings Formula

-We obtain a location adjustment adjustment formula by calculating the difference in the specified profit indicators betwen paired developed and developing countries:
+We obtain a location adjustment formula by calculating the difference in the specified profit indicators between paired developed and developing countries:

 (4) r2 – r1 = λ2 (1 – ω2) – λ1 (1 – ω1)